 Is a Dog Right for You?

-In order to be considered for an assistance dog, and to determine whether the Canine Companions program is right for you, we need to get to know each other better.
+In order to be considered for a service dog, and to determine whether the Canine Companions program is right for you, we need to get to know each other better.
 Canine Companions has several basic pre-requisites for individuals who may be interested in one of our programs.
 Please review these questions, which are designed to help you determine whether or not to apply.

-- Can you demonstrate that you would benefit from the tasks Canine Companions assistance dogs are trained to perform?
+- Can you demonstrate that you would benefit from the tasks Canine Companions service dogs are trained to perform?

 - Do you have the means and resources to manage and care for a dog?
 This includes feeding, grooming, exercising the dog and regular visits to a veterinarian.